aelred/nab/README.md

   videos: <video folders>
 shows:
   library: <used to find shows that you own>
-  watching: <used to find shows that you want>
+  following: <used to find shows that you want to download>
   filters: <used to filter episodes that you don't want>
 databases: <services for looking up show information>
 files: